 Sulaimani Forum 2015

-On March 11th and 12th, 2015, the American University of Iraq, Sulaimani's (AUIS) IRIS hosted its 3rd Annual Sulaimani Forum, "The Fertile Crescent in Turmoil: Challenges and Opportunities".
+On March 11th and 12th, 2015, the Institute of Regional and and International Studies (IRIS) at the American Univerity of Iraq, Sulaimani (AUIS) hosted its third annual Sulaimani Forum, titled "The Fertile Crescent in Turmoil: Challenges and Opportunities".